-A Canadian student visa is different from a study permit, and you’ll need both to study in the country legally.
-A study permit gives you the right to study at a Designated Learning Institution (DLI) for the length of your course.
+Canadian student visas are different from Canada’s study permits, and you’ll need both to study in the country legally.
+A study permit in Canada gives you the right to study at a Designated Learning Institution (DLI) for the length of your course.
 In most cases, you’ll be granted an ETA (Electronic Travel Authorization) or temporary resident visa when you apply for your study permit, which allows you to enter the country to begin your studies.

 Most study permits allow you to remain in the country for the length of your course and another 90 days beyond that.
 You’ll need to maintain valid enrollment in your course, and will need to apply to extend or modify your study permit if your enrollment status changes.

 Depending on the length of your course, you may be granted a single or multiple-entry visa, so make sure that you have permission to re-enter the country before leaving for a holiday.
 Always carry proof of enrollment when entering or re-entering Canada on a student visa.

 You may also have the right to work while you study, but you’ll need to check the conditions of your study permit to see what kind of work you’re eligible for.
 Students who are allowed to work off-campus can only work 20 hours per week and only once your course has begun.
 You can work full-time during scheduled school breaks as long as you maintain your enrollment.

 If you’re living in Canada with a spouse or common-law partner, they may also be eligible for an open work permit while you study.
 Some programs may qualify you for a post-graduation work permit, which allows you to remain in the country for a year or more after you graduate.